pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: as_polar

-      | :sl:`returns a tuple with radial distance and azimuthal angle.`
+      | :sl:`Returns a tuple with radial distance and azimuthal angle.`
       | :sg:`as_polar() -> (r, phi)`

       Returns a tuple ``(r, phi)`` where r is the radial distance, and phi